ChenQiyue8/ChenQiyue8/README.md

 Besides technical skills, I deeply value interpersonal connections, and I like to engage in thoughtful conversations to gain insights into the thought processes and motivations of others, being a listening ear enables me to provide tailored support and meet their individual needs.

 ## Hobbies:
-Playing board games,
+* Playing board games

-Tennis,
+* Tennis

-Having insightful conversations with different people,
+* Having insightful conversations with different people

-Cool arduino project,
+* Cool arduino project

-Shenzheng I/O (pc game)
+* Shenzheng I/O (pc game)

 ## Soulcare: